-The most notable school in Leather is undoubtedly St Johns, which was founded in 1851.
-It is a co-educational independent school for boys and girls aged 11 to 18 and is highly regarded as one of the best schools in the South East.
-Two nearby independent schools where places are also sought after include City of London Freemans School and Box Hill School.
+Many families looking at houses for sale in Leatherhead are drawn to the area’s reputable schools.
+The most notable school in Leatherhead is undoubtedly St Johns, established in 1851.
+Serving as a co-educational independent institution, it caters to boys and girls aged 11 to 18 and is recognised as one of the top schools in the South East.
+Parents also frequently opt for nearby independent schools such as City of London Freemans School and Box Hill School.

-In terms of state primary schools there are three which are outstanding; Leatherhead Trinity, The Dawnay and West Ashtead County.
-Many children who attend primary school in Leatherhead transfer to the local secondary, Therfield School.
-However, other local options include Howard of Effingham and St Andrew’s Catholic School.
+In the realm of state primary schools, three stand out as exceptional: Leatherhead Trinity, The Dawnay, and West Ashtead County.
+After completing primary education, many students transition to the local secondary, Therfield School, while others explore alternative options like Howard of Effingham and St Andrew’s Catholic School.

 Properties in Leatherhead: Exploring Days Out

 Whether you’re a resident of one of the houses in Leatherhead or just touring, the area promises a rich tapestry of attractions.
 Family outings at Bocketts Farm in neighbouring Fetcham are always a hit, showcasing both traditional farmyard animals and some unique exotic species.

 A stone’s throw away from Leatherhead is the splendid Polesden Lacey.
 This Edwardian mansion, established in 1842, alongside its picturesque estate, beckons explorers of all ages.
 For those seeking thrill and excitement, Chessington World of Adventures awaits just down the A423.

 Leatherhead Houses and their Proximity to Key Transport Links

 Leatherhead properties benefit from being strategically located for transport.
 The town’s proximity to major highways like the M25 and A24 ensures quick trips to destinations such as Guildford, Woking, and Epsom.
 Although London-bound drives require navigating through rush hour traffic, they remain a viable option for many.